Learn about actual and potential costs

 If I bundle insurance policies together, what type of discounts am I eligible for?

 Do you recommend I purchase an umbrella policy?
-If so, why, and how will it benefit me in the long term?
+How will it benefit me in the long term?
 How much would this cost me?

 What other policies do you recommend based on my business size and industry?
 Why?

 What type of value-added services do you offer, if any?